-Healthcare providers are in the front line during emergency situations.
+Healthcare providers are on the front line during a wide variety of emergency situations.
 They should therefore have the basic life support skills at their fingertips.
-In cases of cardiac arrest, the victim stops breathing and they only have a few minutes to save them.
-Every medical provider should have a valid basic life support certification as these skills are critical in the daily work life of the a healthcare provider.
+In cases of cardiac arrest, the victim stops breathing, and they only have a few minutes to save them.
+Every medical provider should have a valid basic life support certification as these skills are critical in the daily work life of a healthcare provider.
 These include nurses, doctors, and nursing assistants.

-- Performing high quality chest compressions for victims of different ages (infants, children and adults).
+- Performing high-quality chest compressions for victims of different ages (infants, children, and adults).

 - The importance of early use of AED.